Safety at Sea

 2.1 All vessels and equipment must meet the safety standards relevant for the event and location and local regulations.

-ensure that equipment is in safe and operational condition and within a reasonable time.
+2.2 Vessel inspections and maintenance of equipment must be conducted and completed prior to the start of any WSDO event – and special attention should be paid to ensure that equipment is in safe and operational condition and within a reasonable time.
 In case of any inspection failure, the vessel should be withdrawn from the event.

 Training and Education